 Career and Technical Education from Brooklyn STEAM Center (Grades 11–12)

-The Brooklyn STEAM Center is a career and technical education model that immerses high school scholars into industry workplaces where they learn through distinct pathways and real-world, project-based learning experiences.
+The Brooklyn STEAM Center is a career and technical education model that immerses high-school scholars in industry workplaces where they learn through distinct pathways and real-world, project-based learning experiences.
+In these industry pathways, learners build career and technical knowledge and skills and have access to industry experts, enabling learning throughout Brooklyn and NYC.

 The Modern Classrooms Project (Grades PK–Higher Ed)

-The Modern Classrooms Project empowers educators to meet every student’s needs through its blended, self-paced, mastery-based instructional model.
+The Modern Classrooms Project empowers educators to meet every learner’s needs through its blended, self-paced, mastery-based instructional model.
+Leveraging teacher-created instructional videos, the model makes class content and materials available for learners to access, complete, and submit from anywhere at any time, suiting their individual needs.

 Transcend is a registered 501(c)(3) nonprofit that operates nationally.